Pradhyumna789/DNS-Server-Go/README.md

 ## Project Abstract

-### This project is a from-scratch implementation of a basic DNS server, built as part of the Codecrafters DNS challenge.
+### This project is a from-scratch implementation of a basic DNS server.
 It explores the mechanics of the DNS protocol — the backbone of how domain names are resolved to IP addresses on the internet.

 ### Throughout the project, the server evolves from a simple UDP listener to a fully functional DNS responder capable of parsing, constructing, and forwarding DNS queries.